nikhxxt/employee-task-tracker/README.md

 - Implement CRUD operations for employees and tasks
 - Validate request data using Pydantic
 - Handle path and query parameters
-- Implement basic authentication using request headers
+- Implement basic token-based authentication
 - Provide structured API responses
 - Document the API using Swagger UI and ReDoc
 - Deploy the application to Render